beryliu/Squirrel-Tracker/README.md

 # Squirrel-Tracker

-This is the final project for IEOR 4501, tools for analytics.
+This is the final project for IEORE4501 Tools for Analytics, Columbia University.

 # Project Description

-Thanks to the data provided by The Squirrel Census, we can conduct this Django-based web application, which aims to publicize the sightings of squirrels in Central Park.
-This project used data solely in 2018, so the sightings may have a variation.
+This is a web application developed with Django framework designed to keep track of all the known squirrels.
+The application can import/export the 2018 Central Park Squirrel Census data using the management commands and the users are allowed to add, update, and view squirrel data.
+The web application also includes a map view that displays the location of all the squirrel sightings and a view that provides some general statistics about the sightings.

-This web application includes view sightings, add sightings, view through a map, and update or correct existing data.
+# Contributors

-# Contribution
+Nianbin Liu & Zhanbo Peng

 Group Name: Project Group 37

 UNIs: [nl2736, zp2226]